HMS Vimy: my father's first - and last - command

 Able Seaman Don

-Harris joined the ship from hospital after surviving the sinking of the
+Harris joined HMS Vimy from hospital after surviving the sinking of the

 Royal Oak at Scapa Flow and left a graphic account of events in May